postgrespro/pg_probackup/Documentation.md

 Where *backup_dir* and *instance_name* refer to the already initialized backup catalog instance for this database cluster and optional parameters [remote_options](#remote-mode-options) should be used to archive WAL to the remote host.
 For details about all possible `archive-push` parameters, see the section [archive-push](#archive-push).

-Once these steps are complete, you can start making backups with ARCHIVE WAL mode, backups in PAGE backup mode and perform [PITR](#performing-point-in-time-pitr-recovery).
+Once these steps are complete, you can start making backups with [ARCHIVE](#archive-mode) WAL-mode, backups in PAGE backup mode and perform [PITR](#performing-point-in-time-pitr-recovery).

+Current state of WAL Archive can be obtained via [show](#show) command.
+For details, see the sections [Viewing WAL Archive information](#viewing-wal-archive-information).

 If you are planning to make PAGE backups and/or backups with [ARCHIVE](#archive-mode) WAL mode from a standby of a server, that generates small amount of WAL traffic, without long waiting for WAL segment to fill up, consider setting [archive_timeout](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-TIMEOUT) PostgreSQL parameter **on master**.
 It is advisable to set the value of this setting slightly lower than pg_probackup parameter `--archive-timeout` (default 5 min), so there should be enough time for rotated segment to be streamed to replica and send to archive before backup is aborted because of `--archive-timeout`.